-New year inspires many us to set new goals and habits.
-Some people want a better relationship, good health or improve financial conditions.
-However, according to a research conducted by the University of Scranton in the United States, only 8% of people achieve their new year goals.
+New year is the time most people are inspired to set new goals and habits.
+Some people want to improved relationship with their family, healthy lifestyle or better financial conditions.
+However, according to research conducted by the University of Scranton in the United States, only 8% of people achieve their new year goals.
 The other 92% usually fails.

-Nonetheless, in this article, I want to share with you the four principles that will help you achieve your new year financial goals.
+In this article, I will share with you the four principles that will help you achieve your new year personal financial goals.
 The four steps will help you to improve your financial conditions beyond this year.
 Note that what I am about to share with you are personal finance principles and not miracles.
 Therefore, they will only work for individuals who religiously followed the principles.

-They are the principle of where, what, how and act.
-You need to know where you are, what you want, how you will get and act on the “how”.
+They are the principles of Where, What, How and Act (2WHA).
+In other words, you need to know where you are, what you want, how you will get it and act on the “how”.

-Do you know your financial net worth as at 31 Dec 2017?
+Do you know your financial net worth as of the end of last year?
 Do you know the primary sources of your last year income and how you spent these incomes?

 Step 2.
 Set your financial goals